abhaymaniyar/Blood-Donation-App/README.md

 # Blood-Donation-App
-This is the official repo for Blood Donation Android app.
+This is the official repo for Blood Donors United Android app.